tnoff/backup-tool/README.md

 You can define common config options in a config file, by default the client will expect the config file in `~/.backup-tool/config`.

-All options in the config file can be overriden by the cli.
+All options in the config file can be overridden by the cli.

 The following is an example config file: